ubc-library-rbsc/gillis-2021/pages/correspondents.md

 ---
-title: Tad Nagamori
+title: Meet the Correspondents
 layout: page
-permalink: /tad.html
+permalink: /correspondents.html

 # Edit the markdown on in this file to describe your collection
 # Look in _includes/feature for options to easily add features to the page